|My pages about the area around Lake Mälaren

 Like a lot of castles, Gripsholm has been altered and added to several times since they first began to build the castle.
 There are some fun details you can notice of these additions and changes when you look at the castle.

-A fun detail of the castle gets visable when you click on the picture.
+A fun detail of the castle is visable in the photo above.
 The building on the left side is of a lighter and brighter colour than the rest of the castle and that is due to that the bricks are not real, but painted on as a pattern.
 They wanted to make the castle look like it was of all brick, and decided to paint the pattern of stones on the walls.
 It looks great when you look at the castle from a distance; it really looks like a 100% brick castle.
 But when you come closer you will notice that it is just a painted on decoration, instead of the original brick.
-Hahaha, I am still not sure if I like it, but it is a fun detail to watch.
+I am still not sure if I like it, but it is a fun detail to watch.

 The interior decorations in this particular room have remained virtually untouched since 1782.
 The painted Chinese silken wall-hangings, have faded considerably though.
 I wonder how bright and colourful it must have looked originally, it must have been fantastic.
 The clock you can see is from about 1800 and the chest of drawers was made in about 1780.